Tips & Advice For Couples

 This is one of the most commonly asked for things not only for engagement and wedding photos but for any portrait session.

 Couples are always looking for images that reflect who they are naturally.
 The thing to remember is that no photographer can create natural moments as those smiles and laughs are created by you.

 The best wedding and engagement photographers have great interpersonal skills that enable you to relax quickly and capture what is already there making you feel comfortable enough in front of the camera to enjoy yourself and let go.

 A pre-wedding shoot usually takes around an hour as a rough guide however depending on the locations and your willingness this could if you wish last longer which of course means you get lots more pictures.

 How many engagement photos will I get?

-This does depend on which photographer you choose and can range from 20-30 images too much more than that.
-When I Photography an engagement I always guarantee that I will deliver at least 100 images to you, all fully edited.
+This does depend on which photographer you choose and can range from 20-30 images to much more than that.
+When I photography an engagement I always guarantee that I will deliver at least 100 images to you, all fully edited.

 How will I get my pre-wedding photographs?